 - Partners: The Hudson River Foundation, the University of New Hampshire, Billion Oyster Project under the direction of AKRF, Inc.

 - The Tappan Zee project represents the most successful oyster reef restoration project implemented in the Hudson River Estuary.
-The project exceeded all previous projects in terms of restored area and several metrics of early restoration success.
-Due to the location of the Tappan Zee Bridge near the northern limit of oysters in the Hudson River, successful oyster restoration in this area depended on careful consideration of habitat parameters affecting oyster settlement, survival, and growth which informed the selection of specific restoration techniques and locations.
-Based on October 2020 sampling results at the close of this study, an estimated total of 5.8 million live oysters had colonized the deployed substrates at the project sites.
-The new reef communities also provided substantial new habitat for other species, including benthic organisms, resident and transient fish, and additional filter feeding species (mussels and barnacles) which also contribute to improving water quality.
-As this study and the previous 3-year pilot study have demonstrated, the conditions at Tappan Zee are suitable for large scale oyster restoration projects to be highly successful.
+The project surpassed all previous projects in terms of restored area and several metrics of early restoration success.
+Due to the location near the northern limit of oysters in the Hudson River, successful oyster restoration in this area depended on careful consideration of habitat parameters affecting oyster settlement, survival, and growth, which informed the selection of specific restoration techniques and locations.
+Sampling in October 2020, at the close of this study, indicated an estimated total of 5.8 million live oysters had colonized the substrates deployed across the three project sites.
+The new six acres of reef also provided substantial new habitat for other species, including benthic organisms, resident and transient fish, and additional filter feeding species (mussels and barnacles).
+As this study and the previous 3-year pilot study have demonstrated, the conditions at Tappan Zee are highly suitable for oyster restoration projects and additional and larger scale restoration projects near Tappan Zee are likely to be highly successful.